 In 1971, Ossett had a population of just over 17,000 and thirty years later there were 21,000 people living in the town.
 Located just off junction 40 of the M1 motorway, Ossett's convenient position has attracted industry and resident commuters working in the major cities of the West Riding.
 Following three decades of gradual decline, Ossett has seen unprecedented growth in recent years.
 House prices increased from an average of £50,000 in 1998 to £130,000 in 2003, one of the largest in the U.K. and only rivalled by some parts of London and Cheshire.

 In the 1970s, a forty acre site, adjoining the A638 Dewsbury-Wakefield road at Flushdyke, a feeder road off the M1 was zoned for industrial use.
 Longlands Industrial Estate has attracted many new businesses to the town, providing jobs and increased affluence, although it has to be said, ruining the residential nature of the area.
-Software company Team 17 are based in Ossett and their most famous game "Worms" contains a Hell level with a sign saying "Welcome to Ossett".
+Software company Team 17 were once based in Ossett and their most famous game "Worms" contains a Hell level with a sign saying "Welcome to Ossett".